hirakuni45/RX/PSG_sample/README.md

  - Connect the amplifier to DA0/DA1.
  - In the RX72N Envision Kit, the output is provided through the analog output pins.
  - In the DA0/DA1 analog output, the silence level is the middle potential of the supply voltage, so voltage conversion must be performed when connecting to a line amplifier.
- - The reference circuit for analog to line output is (AUDIO_sample)[. /AUDIO_sample], so please refer to it.
+ - The reference circuit for analog to line output is [AUDIO_sample](./AUDIO_sample), so please refer to it.

 ## Resource preparation